tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * Describe the applications of conversational interfaces for finance and banking.

-* Recognize how machine learning contributes to create conversational interfaces.
+* Recognize how machine learning contributes to creating conversational interfaces.

 * Create conversational interfaces using Amazon Lex.